-As a member of our plan, you pay a monthly plan premium.
-For 2022, the monthly premium for Essentials Rx 21 (HMO) is \$79.
+As a member of our plan, you pay a monthly premium.
+Your coverage is provided through a contract with the PERS Health Insurance Program (PHIP).
+PHIP will notify you of your monthly premium for our plan.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).